Hormones, puberty and menstruation

 Epilepsy and puberty

 Puberty is the time in life when hormonal changes in the body cause sexual development to begin.
+It can also be a common time for epilepsy to start.
 During puberty, changes might also be happening in other areas of life, such as education and friendships.
 This can be a time when you don't want to feel different from your friends, and having epilepsy can be an added challenge.

 Anti-epileptic drugs (AEDs) are usually taken to try and stop seizures from happening.
 As with any medication, AEDs can cause side effects in some people.
 Side effects may differ from one person to another.

 Young women may be concerned about some possible side effects in particular.
-These can include unwanted changes in appearance, weight gain or weight loss, or side effects that can delay the start of periods, or affect the menstrual cycle.
+These include weight gain or weight loss, or side effects that can delay the start of periods, or affect the menstrual cycle.

 Some side effects can affect an unborn baby.
 This may not seem relevant now for a young girl, but the paediatrician or neurologist may take this into account if a girl is likely to be taking AEDs for some time.